aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

     Called during ``RSET``.

 ``handle_DATA(session, envelope)``
-    Called during ``DATA`` after most processing of the data has occurred.
+    Called during ``DATA`` after the entire message ("SMTP content" as described in RFC 5321) has been received.
 Hooks can inspect or change the converted data by looking at ``envelope.content``.

 In addition to the SMTP command hooks, the following hooks can also be implemented by handlers.
 They have a different signature and don't need to